roys/cewler/README.md

 ## Features
 - Generates custom wordlists by scraping words from web sites
 - A lot of options:
-  - Output so screen or file
+  - Output to screen or file
   - Can stay within subdomain, or visit sibling and child subdomains, or visit anything within the same top domain
   - Can stay within a certain depth of a website
   - Speed can be controlled
   - Word length and casing can be configured
+  - JavaScript and CSS can be included
+  - Crawled URLs can be output to file
   - ++
 - Using the excellent [Scrapy](https://scrapy.org) framework for scraping and using the beautiful [rich](https://github.com/Textualize/rich) library for terminal output